ncatlab/nlab-content/pages/8/3/1/1/21138/content.md

 [Fredenhagen-Quella 05](#FredenhagenQuella05):

-> It might surprise that despite all the progress that has been made in understanding branes on group manifolds, there are usually not enough D-branes known to explain the whole charge group predicted by (twisted) K-theory.
+> "It might surprise that despite all the progress that has been made in understanding branes on group manifolds, there are usually not enough D-branes known to explain the whole charge group predicted by (twisted) K-theory."

 ### Lift to M-theory
  {#LiftToMTheory}